 Date you earned the certification

-Point to your skills that employers like to see.
-Consider common traits employers look for in a data scientist.
+Highlight the skills that your employer notes in their job description.
+Consider common traits employers look for in a data scientist, as well.
 According to leaders in the industry, these are some of the top skills and attributes employers seek:

 Coding